mitre/saf/emasserFeatures.md

   - External Unique ID    (`externalUid`)
 - Fields that can not exceed 250 characters:
   - Resource              (`resource`)
-- Fields have can not exceed 2000 character:
+- Fields that can not exceed 2000 character:
   - Vulnerability Description        (`vulnerabilityDescription`)
   - Source Identifying Vulnerability (`sourceIdentVuln`)
   - Recommendations                  (`recommendations`)